brookiestein/syspowermanager/README.md

 ### What does it do?
 SPM can shutdown, reboot, hibernate (if your system allows it), and suspend your computer.
-Also it can monitors your battery's charge percentage.
+Also it can monitors your battery's charge.
-This latest, with the objective of put to sleep your computer if it has 15% or less.
+This latest, with the objective of putting your computer to sleep if it has 15% or less.
 So, avoid that you can lose your current work.

 ### Why it exists?
-I have developed it for use on [dwm](https://github.com/brookiestein/dwm) since it was very heavy open a terminal, enter the root password, etc., for do things that shouldn't give much work perform, like shutdown or reboot the system, for example.
+I have developed it to use on [dwm](https://github.com/brookiestein/dwm) since it was very heavy open a terminal, enter the root password, etc., for do things that shouldn't give much work to perform, like e.g. shutdown or reboot the system.

-**Though it was made thinking in use on dwm, you can use it wherever!**
+**Even though I developed it for satisfy a personal need in dwm, you can use it however and wherever you want.**

 ### Dependencies:
 ```